ThibaultCastells/minimalist_network_graph/README.md

 This is due too the *torch.onnx._optimize_trace* function that doesn't support step>1 slices (so for instance, you can't do *x[::2]*).

-- For complex conenctions (such as in atomnas model), some connections are drawn on top of each other, so it may be hard to understand.
+- For complex connections (such as in atomnas model), some connections are drawn on top of each other, so it may be hard to understand.
 In this situation, you can use the text info (top left) to know the children and parents of each nodes.

 ## Requirements :wrench:
 * pytorch